KittyGiraudel/site/_posts/2013-07-15-understanding-sass-lists.md

 }
 ```

-...based on a list of keywords `$pages: ('home', 'about', 'products', 'contact')`.
+…based on a list of keywords `$pages: ('home', 'about', 'products', 'contact')`.
 I found 3 ways to generate this selector based on the list; we'll see them one by one.

 But first, we will write the skeleton of our testcase: